mfigurski80/DonateAPI/README.md

 ## Explanation of Common Concepts in final concept

-A singular job is a datum with
+A singular job is a datum with:

+* unique id
 * pointer to original dockerhub image (containing the job)
 * pointer to completed dockerhub image
 * list of pointers to partially completed images, along with total work